Last Updated on January 18, 2026 by Maged kamel

 In example # 3, which of the following set of whole numbers < 10?
 There are three options, the first one is the Expression of capital c.

 The first choice is not correct.
-We move to the second selection which is, {0,2,4,6,8}, this list includes all the even numbers< 10, this option is not {1,3,5,7,9}.
+We move to the second selection, which is {0,2,4,6,8}.
+This list includes all the even numbers< 10.
+This option is not {1, 3, 5, 7, 9}.

 Equality of sets.

-The first set is A= {1,3,5,7}.
-The first set is B= {3,7,1,5}.
+The first set is A = {1, 3, 5, 7}.
+The first set is B = {3, 7, 1, 5}.

-Let S= {4,0,2,3,1}, same numbers of elements, and the next question will be what are the all set of whole numbers<5.
-The whole numbers start with 0 and continue with 1,2,3,4 and can be represented by R={0,1,2,3,4}.
+Let S= {4,0,2,3,1}, same number of elements, and the next question will be what is the set of all whole numbers<5.
+The whole numbers start with 0 and continue with 1, 2, 3, and 4, and can be represented by R = {0, 1, 2, 3, 4}.

-Examine the set whether finite or infinite.
+Examine the set, whether finite or infinite.

-We write the set as= {…,-2,-1,0,1,2,3,4,….}, the set of integers is infinite since it is continuous from both ends.
-While for item b) the set of all natural numbers between (0,5), {,1,2,3,4} is an example of a finite set.
+We write the set as {…,-2,-1,0,1,2,3,4,…}, the set of integers is infinite since it is continuous at both ends.
+While for item b), the set of all natural numbers between (0,5), {,1,2,3,4} is an example of a finite set.

-For an external link, please find this link-Venn Diagram.
+For an external link, please find this link: Venn Diagram.